 No one came to see us to check we have a working smoke alarm, they just assumed we did.
 I don’t want to have the safety of my home compromised because one of my neighbours has removed a battery from a smoke alarm, or might not even have one.
 I want Greenfields to do everything possible to ensure our safety.

 I honestly can’t believe they’ve actually come and removed our fire alarm.
 No warning, no discussion.
 It’s just gone.
+There aren’t even any illuminated fire exit signs – there’s literally nothing helpful for the event of an emergency.

 I feel like it’s cost-cutting.
 It’s one less thing to maintain, one less company to pay to test that they are working.
 Just rip them out, and let us know after.
 They are pretty useless at the best of times, but this is just disgusting.
 It’s not like we had an ageing system that was in need of replacement and there wasn’t the budget available to replace it.
 No – they’ve just pulled it because they ‘won’t increase our safety’.
 Let that just sink in – smoke detectors won’t increase our safety.
 Idiots.